matihost/monorepo/ansible/okd-vms-management/README.md

 # it shutdowns all origin services before that and attempt to start them after update
 # VMs snapshots are recommended before that
 make update-okd-vms.yaml

+# to install and setup bare RHEL/CentOS boxes so that OKD can be installed
+make start-okd-vms.yaml
 ```